sklarsa/incus-azure-pipelines/README.md

 I also recommend creating a separate Incus project for your pipeline runners to keep everything isolated.
 But be careful!
 When doing this, you **need to create a profile for the new project** before using it, otherwise you'll have problems.

-### Configure and run
+### Configure

-Once you're finished with your Incus setup, it's time to run the orchestrator.
+Once you're finished with your Incus setup, it's time get cooking with this software.

 First, you need to craft a config file